*Updated for Winter 2022-23

-The ACS mother ship is preparing for another winter storm tight on the heels of the wintry blast that hit Washington, D.C., last week.
+The National Weather Service released its U.S. Winter Outlook in October.
+Fortunately for ACS headquarters, Washington, D.C. is in the band expected to be warmer with only average snowfall.
+We can hope the blizzard that pounded the ACS mother ship last winter will not happen again.
 Ten inches of snow debilitated the Washington area in early January, closing a section of I-95 south of the city.
 Snow-closed roads, both in the mountains and in flatter geographies, are a relatively common occurrence.
 Closing an interstate highway, even one of the nation’s busiest, is not particularly newsworthy.
-Motorists, including a U.S. Senator, were trapped for up to 30 hours, pushing the I-95 closure into the national news.
+Trap a U.S. Senator and others for up to 30 hours just outside the nation’s capital, it becomes national news.
 It caused no end of finger-pointing, with a chemical twist.

 Some fault the I-95 response for inadequately preparing the road with deicing salt.
 No technology, chemical or otherwise, controls the weather.
 Our response to wintry weather is decidedly chemical.
 We throw salt when it snows, using a colligative property to melt ice and snow.
 Faced with snow, our generally anti-chemical society calls for broadcast spreading of chemicals, both mined and synthesized, with little thought about the long-term environmental impacts.
 Needs of future generations take a back seat when there is snow on the road.